Sebastianhju/Runeterra-5e/2.0/Legendary.md

 - Quarterstaff
 - Attunement

+**Charges**: This item has 4 charges and regains all charges when you finish a long rest.

+**Recharge**: Once a turn when you deal thunder or lightning damage, you recharge one charge on this item.

-**Echo**: Whenever you deal lightning or thunder damage to a creature, you can choose to force up to three creatures within 10 feet of the target to roll a dexterity saving throw or take 2d8 thunder damage, halved on a save.
-Once this effect is used, it cannot be used again until 48 seconds pass.
-The cooldown if this item is reduced by 12 whenever you deal or take lightning or thunder damage.
+**Echo**: Whenever you deal lightning or thunder damage to a creature, you can choose to force up to three creatures within 20 feet of the target to roll a dexterity saving throw or take 2d8 thunder damage, halved on a save.

 **Tempests Servant**: Once a turn whenever you deal lightnig or thunder damage, you can choose to blind them if you deal lightning damage, or deafend them if you deal thuder damage.

-**Haste**: The cooldowns of your runes and items are redcued by 6.

 _You gain +3 to spell attacks and your save dc while attuned to this magical item_